Table of Contents

 Conclusion

-With the countless available metrics to track in GA4, picking which metrics to track can be overwhelming.
+With the countless available metrics to track in Google Analytics 4, picking which metrics to track can be overwhelming.
 Understanding the most important metrics to track and what they mean for your website can help you and your team optimize your analytics strategy and customize your analytics to best suit your business’s needs.

 Search News Straight To Your Inbox